-These can include things like losing weight, parenting strategies, organizing your house (or your life), putting on make-up.
-And the list goes on and on.
+These can include things like losing weight, parenting strategies, organizing your house (or your life), and putting on make-up.
+The list goes on and on.

 Do people ask you for advice on anything?
 If so, that may make a great course idea.

 Here are a few course creators who started their businesses based on their life experiences:

 - Learn How Arantxa Mateo of 32mondays.com Used Her Background in Biological Sciences to Become an Authority in Losing Weight

 - How Caitlin Pyle of ProofreadAnywhere.com Grew Her Digital Training Company to $2 Million/Year

 - How Melissa Esplin of Calligraphy.org Turned Her Love of Calligraphy into a Profitable Business

 And between these four areas of your life, there may be multiple areas that overlap.
 Your education, certifications, jobs, and life experience are all part of you.